ogheorghies/clunky-migration-tool/README.md

 > **clunky** ˈklʌŋki/', *adjective*.
 Solid, heavy, and old-fashioned.

-A PostgreSQL database is upgraded to version `v5`, as described by a [SQL file tree](../master/bin/source/filetree/README.md):
+A PostgreSQL database is upgraded to the most recent version, as described by a [SQL file tree](../master/bin/source/filetree/README.md):

     CMT_TARGET_PSQL_URI=postgres://user:pwd@localhost:5432/app
-    clunky-migration-tool -m filetree:psql v5
+    clunky-migration-tool -m filetree:psql

 The files involved in a migration from version `v3` to version `v5` are displayed: